-- Please dont ask me what color this is coz I mixed a few leftover paint to get this baby pink which I absolutely hate.
+- Please don’t ask me what color this is coz I mixed a few leftover paints to get this baby pink which I absolutely hate.
 I painted the entire piece with one coat of paint.

 - Wait for 10 minutes or so, and touch the paint to see if it sticks to your finger.
-If it does, wait another 5.
-Since it is water based enamel, it dries real quick and when you touch the paint, if it doest stick to your finger means its ready for the next step.
+If it does, wait for another 5.
+Since it is water-based enamel, it dries really quick and when you touch the paint, if it does not stick to your finger means its ready for the next step.

 - Use steel wool and gently rub on edges and details that will tend to get distressed naturally.
 Doing gentle strokes makes sure you are taking off little paint at a time and can stop when are satisfied.

 - If you take off too much, you can paint that portion again and start all over.